Bittersweet celebration for people calling for KCK detective’s arrest

 The former Kansas City, Kansas Police Detective was arrested by the FBI, accused of using his authority as an officer to violate two women’s civil rights, sexually assaulting the unnamed victims between 1998 and 2002.

-Williams tells FOX4 she is one of the unnamed women in the court documents.
+Williams tells WDAF-TV she is one of the unnamed women in the court documents.

 “He could have killed me in my own place,” Williams told friends.